Nishikori out of Aussie Open with elbow injury

 "Together with my team I will keep working hard to be back on court as soon as possible.
 Thanks for all the support."

-Murray, a three-time major winner, announced Sunday that he had experienced a setback in his recovery from injury and as a precaution would not be coming to Australia in January.
+Murray, a three-time major winner, announced Sunday that he had experienced a setback in his recovery and as a precaution would not be coming to Australia in January.